 There’s no question about it: Young Adult (YA) fiction has exploded over the past few years!
-The YA audience (pre-teens and teens between 13 and 18 years old) is a hot market, steadily growing in popularity and garnering the attention of young readers.
+The YA audience (pre-teens and teens between 13 and 18 years old) is a hot market today.
+And, it’s steadily growing in popularity and garnering the attention of young readers.
 Authors of popular Young Adult fiction often focus on themes which directly affect their young readers.
 And that’s what we strive to promote through our forum.
 ChatEBooks lists down some of the most popular Young Adult fiction themes today.

 Coming of Age